Skip to main content

 Priority Projects

-BELLA Study: Increasing Minority Accrual in Breast Cancer Clinical Trials Through a Multidisciplinary Approach – Funded by a V Foundation Grant in 2016, this qualitative study was conducted to understand the factors that influence participation in breast cancer clinical trials among Hispanic/Latina breast cancer patients
+BELLA Study: Increasing Accrual in Breast Cancer Clinical Trials Through a Multidisciplinary Approach – Funded by a V Foundation Grant in 2016, this qualitative study was conducted to understand the factors that influence participation in breast cancer clinical trials.

 Bella poster

-2018 V Foundation Grant – This project expanded on the BELLA Study by conducting a survey to Moores Cancer Center Disease Teams to investigate barriers and facilitators clinical staff encounter when accruing minorities into clinical trials.
-Data from this study will informed a Moores Cancer Center Racial, Ethnic, and Sexual Gender Minority Clinical Trial Accrual Recommendation to propose system-level changes.
+2018 V Foundation Grant – This project expanded on the BELLA Study by conducting a survey to Moores Cancer Center Disease Teams to investigate barriers and facilitators clinical staff encounter when accruing into clinical trials.
+Data from this study will informe a Moores Cancer Center Clinical Trial Accrual Recommendation to propose system-level changes.

 Call-to-Action-Image.jpgHPV Vaccination Environmental Scan and Action Plan – Brief interviews were conducted countywide with health systems, pharmacies, and school districts to assess opportunities to increase HPV vaccinations.
 The information provided helped shape an action plan and inform an HPV vaccination workgroup - SD PATH - to increase HPV vaccination coverage in San Diego County, and ultimately reduce future HPV-related cancers.